Theo Todman's Web Page - Notes Pages

 • An issue was display of portrait photos, which appeared as landscape in the grid, and when rotated distorted the grid unacceptably.
 I sorted this eventually, and flag such items – manually rotated using the standard Microsoft Photos utility – within Photos_Raw.

 • A final issue was the date the photo was taken.
 This can often be deduced from the JPEG header, using a modified version of a utility I found on-line (now incorporated into GetProperty).
-Otherwise, the date can be encoded in the file-name, or physically typed in to the Photos_Raw table.
+Otherwise, the date can be encoded in the file-name43, or physically typed in to the Photos_Raw table.

 2. Photo Preparation: Generic Timelines

-• New photos can optionally be imported into the database and then incorporated into the web pages and exported to the website.
+• New photos can optionally44 be imported into the database and then incorporated into the web pages and exported to the website.
 Before this, they need to be made ready – that is, extracted from the camera and placed in the right directory at the right resolution.

 • In general, as noted, I have two versions: a ‘small’ (compressed) version – which is what is initially presented on the page – and the original (full size, though this itself might have been compressed from the full-resolution photo captured by the camera) which is displayed if the ‘small’ version is clicked on.